 Washington, DC Holidays

-With magnificent monuments and memorials, gracious government buildings, vast museums, broad avenues and eclectic neighbourhoods, Washington, DC looks the part as America's capital city.
-While political drama and scandal bubble under the surface, the streets teem with trendy shops, funky marketplaces, lively bars and inviting restaurants.
+With magnificent monuments and memorials, gracious government buildings, vast museums, broad avenues and eclectic neighbourhoods, Washington, DC looks the part as America's capital city and has recently been named by Lonely Planet as one of their 'Top 10 cities to visit in 2020".
+It's a fascinating city where political drama and scandal bubble under the surface, while the streets teem with trendy shops, funky marketplaces, lively bars and inviting restaurants.

 The American capital puts on quite a display for its visitors, and, best of all, there's free admission to all the major attractions on the National Mall, a great swathe of green that stretches from the foot of the Capitol Building to the Potomac River.
 Sights on the National Mall include the Washington Monument, built to honour George Washington; the inspiring Lincoln Memorial; the beautiful domed Jefferson Memorial; the epic and moving Vietnam War Veterans Memorial and the Korean War Veterans Memorial.